turn the other cheek

 - The figure is taken from the great tank or reservoir upon which Eastern cities often depended for their supply of water.
 The beginning of strife is compared to the first crack in the mound of such a reservoir.
 At first a few drops ooze out, but after a time the whole mass of waters pour themselves forth with fury, and it is hard to set limits to the destruction which they cause.

 Then from the Christian Scriptures, Peter wrote, "Not rendering evil for evil, or railing for railing: but contrariwise blessing; knowing that ye are thereunto called, that ye should inherit a blessing" (1 PETER 3:9).
-The believers' calling is to nurture and produce the fruit of the spirit and to see the new man, the new creation grow and develop within him.
+The believers' calling is to nurture and produce the fruit of the spirit and to see the new man, the new creation grow and develop within himself.
 As such there is an inheritance awaiting the faithful in the kingdom of GOD.

 Likewise, the apostle Paul wrote the believers in Thessalonica, "See that none render evil for evil unto any man; but ever follow that which is good, both among yourselves, and to all men" (1 THESSALONIANS 5:15).
 We must learn to control our emotions.
-We must discipline ourselves so as to walk in alignment with guidance from the word of GOD.
+We must discipline ourselves so as to walk in alignment with the guidance from the word of GOD.
 We must follow in the steps of our Lord and become more and more like Him, becoming a new man, a new creation.